Migrate your database

 EXPORT DATABASE '/path/to/export'

-parameter to output to other formats, for e.g. CSV.
+parameter to output to other formats such as CSV.

 The format